Have you been studying Italian but when you try to speak, you instantly freeze?

 This coach was different: He didn’t “feed” me with hundreds of unmusical “stock” exercises and didn’t tell me I had to learn this before that.

-He showed me how to explore and experience joyfully the guitar by myself.
-Putting the emphasis on using materials and songs that I love, to expand my technical and musical abilities.
+He told me how to explore and experience joyfully the guitar by myself.
+He put the emphasis on using materials and songs that I love to expand my technical and musical abilities.
+I was finally learning in context!

 How is this related to learning Italian?